 Need some more Halloween activities for your little learners?
 Well, why not grab this Halloween I spy printable?

-There’s eight different monsters for your children to spy and count – they’ll will need to have a great eye for detail, good scanning skills and be able to count the monsters carefully.
+There’s eight different monsters for your children to spy and count – they’ll need to have a great eye for detail, good scanning skills and be able to count the monsters carefully.

 And if they plan on writing the number of monsters they’ll also be able to practice their pencil grip and number formation.